 Browsing history or items placed in the shopping cart can also serve as a base of recommendation for additional products related to the original goods your visitors are looking for.
 You can set up your intelligent chatbot so that it proactively triggers itself when web visitors hit the checkout page in order to suggest additional items, based on the one(s) they’re about to purchase.

 4. Reduce cart abandonment

 A study of more than 18 million e-commerce sessions found that nearly 74% of US online shopping carts were abandoned last holiday season.
 You can minimize this by proactively triggering a targeted message offering help (or even a discount) to customers on pages where they experience friction, like the checkout page for example.
-Thanks to Inbenta Messenger module, you can also decide to offer the option to live chat with your support team at this stage to ensure that they complete their purchase.
-They might have questions about delivery timeframes, return policy and offering the option to get answers to their questions could be the differentiator between a sale or an abandoned cart.
+Thanks to the Inbenta Messenger module, you can also decide to offer the option to live chat with your support team at this stage to ensure that they complete their purchase.
+They might have questions about delivery timeframes, return policy, and offering the option to get answers to their questions could be the differentiator between a sale or an abandoned cart.